 From day one, HCA Healthcare has addressed the pandemic with two clear objectives.
 The first, to protect our people—keep them safe and keep them employed—so they can care for our patients.
 The second, to protect the company so we can continue to serve our communities for years to come.
 At a time when hundreds of hospitals across the country are laying off and furloughing caregivers because there is no work for them due to significant declines in patient volume, HCA Healthcare has not laid off or furloughed a single caregiver due to the pandemic and we hope to avoid doing so in the future.

-HCA Healthcare statement about not billing patients for hospital care related to COVID-19
+HCA Healthcare statement about not billing patients diagnosed with COVID-19 for related hospital care

-HCA Healthcare hospitals do not bill patients, whether they have insurance or not, for COVID testing or hospital care related to the treatment of COVID-19.
+HCA Healthcare hospitals do not bill patients who are diagnosed with COVID-19, whether they have insurance or not, for testing or hospital care related to the treatment of COVID-19.

 Press Release: HCA Healthcare joins COVID-19 convalescent plasma study